peerlator/dotfiles-arch/README.md

 # PEERS DOTFILES
+!IMPORTANT: At the moment the install scripts don't work.
+So just copy the config contents you want.

 This reposetory contain my dotfiles.
 To install them, simply run the install.sh file.
 The program will install firefox, VSCode, i3wm, gdm, polybar, ...